Worried about finding a rental in Lisbon? Take a look at our complete guide on landing the best deals at the lowest prices!

 Well, there’s a reason why people end up booking their rentals in Lisbon months in advance.

 It is a one-of-a-kind tourist attraction, after all.
 If you haven’t yet heard, you’d be surprised by the number of tourists visiting Portugal every summer.
-According to tourism activity data from the National Statistics Institute, nearly 2.5 million tourists visited the country in May this year!
+According to tourism activity data from the National Statistics Institute, nearly 3.5 million guests and 10.1 million overnight stays this year as of August 2023!

 Imagine the magnitude of people wanting to experience Portugal’s magic.